Summer 2026

 Courses

 Students register for 9-10 summer session credits (Track A) through Michigan Technological University and pay the associated tuition costs.
-Courses offered include: SS 3260 Latin American Cultural History, SS 3960 Cultural Immersion, SS 4390 Seminar in Sustainability, PE 0167/0267- Mindful Yoga, and PE 0175- Hiking in Costa Rica.
-All courses meet General Education requirements and meet major requirements for Social Sciences majors.
-Research or internship opportunities may also be available- contact instructor if you are interested.
+Students should all take: SS 3260 Latin American Cultural History, SS 3960 Cultural Immersion, and SS 4390 Seminar in Sustainability.
+Additional options are: PE 0167/0267- Mindful Yoga and PE 0175- Hiking in Costa Rica.
+All courses meet General Education or Essential Education requirements.
+They also meet major requirements for Social Sciences majors.
+Research or internship opportunities may also be available for extended stay or as alternatives if you've already taken one or more of these courses- contact instructor if you are interested.

 SS 3960 Cultural Immersion

-Cultural immersion in the Costa Rican rainforest requires students to learn about live in, and contribute to the Monteverde community.
-Students will learn about how the Monteverde community works with the tourism industry and researchers to help maintain a sustainable ecosystem.
+Cultural immersion in the Costa Rican rainforest requires students to learn about, live in, and contribute to the Monteverde community.
+Students will learn about the Monteverde community and the people who live there.
 The class will require students to live with Costa Rican families, practice Spanish, and engage in service learning to understand local social, environmental, and economic dynamics.
+This course fulfills the Essential Education "Experience" course requirement.

 Course Description